Cadasta/cadasta-docs/en/01-gettingstarted.md

 ### How Cadasta is Structured {#how-cadasta-is-organized}

-While anyone can use the Cadasta Platform, it's designed primarily for organizations doing projects to help people document their land rights.
+While anyone can use the Cadasta Platform, it's designed primarily for organizations working to document land and resource rights of individuals and communities.
 The Platform is primarily designed to fit their needs and is structured accordingly.

-Before jumping in, it's important to understand this structure and how everything works together.
+Before jumping in, it's important to understand the Platform structure and how everything works together.

 * At the core of the Cadasta platform are a series of **[projects](03-projects.md)**.
 A project covers a specific geographic area.
 Within that area, there can be numerous project **locations**.
 A project may also have multiple **project members**, each of whom will have permissions specific to the project.